 When it comes to keeping track of day-to-day business expenses, many entrepreneurs go digital.
 QuickBooks Self-Employed helps you stay in control of your business finances and prepare for tax time while on the go, with easy sales tax, expense, mileage, and invoice tracking.
 The app makes it easy to keep a close eye on the overall health of your business.
 With this app, you can see exactly how much money is going in and coming out, right from your smartphone or tablet.

 Use QuickBooks Self-Employed’s expense tracking feature to automatically track and categorize your expenses with sales tax, so you’re ready come tax time.
-The category lists match the CRA’s T2125 form, so it will be easy to fill out when you file your taxes.
+The category lists match the CRA’s T2125 form, so it'll be easy to fill out when you file your taxes.

 With the Sales Tax feature in QuickBooks Self-Employed, you can now track and account for the collection and payment of Goods and Services Tax (GST), Provincial Sales Tax (PST), and Harmonized Sales Tax (HST).
 Watch the video below to learn how to categorize your expenses and add sales tax in seconds.